ycao56/klusterlet-addon-operator/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ## Components

 The test framework includes a few components.
-The most important to talk about are Framework and TestCtx.
+The most important to talk about are Framework and Context.

 ### Framework

 [Framework][framework-link] contains all global variables, such as the kubeconfig, kubeclient, scheme, and dynamic client (provided via the controller-runtime project).
-It is initialized by MainEntry and can be used anywhere in the tests.
+It is initialized by the MainEntry function and can be used anywhere in the tests.

+**Note:** several required arguments are initialized and added by `MainEntry()`.
+Do not attempt to use `testing.M` directly.

-### TestCtx
+### Context

-[TestCtx][testctx-link] is a local context that stores important information for each test, such as the namespace for that test and the cleanup functions.
-By handling namespace and resource initialization through TestCtx, we can make sure that all resources are properly handled and removed after the test finishes.
+[Context][context-link] is a local context that stores important information for each test, such as the namespace for that test and the cleanup functions.
+By handling namespace and resource initialization through Context, we can make sure that all resources are properly handled and removed after the test finishes.

 ## Walkthrough: Writing Tests